Layer7-Community/graphman-client/README.md

 Minimum version that is expected to work with is 16.+.

 #### Install the graphman client from Broadcom's npm registry
-- Starting from 1.3.2 releases, install the client directly from the registry
+- starting from 1.3.2 releases, install the client directly from the registry
   - `npm install @layer7/graphman --global --registry https://packages.broadcom.com/artifactory/api/npm/layer7-npm`
 - verify the installation by running the version command
   - `graphman version`
+- choose some directory to keep the custom queries, extensions and configuration file and set the GRAPHMAN_HOME environment variable to it.
+> [!NOTE] As the module is installed globally, graphman client can be executed from any directory workspace.
+>

 #### Update the graphman client from registry
+- installed client (from Broadcom's registry) can be updated to the latest available.
+  - `npm update @layer7/graphman --global`
+- in case if you want to update the client to a particular release, specify release version.
-  - `npm update --global`
+  - `npm update @layer7/graphman@<some-release-version> --global`
+- verify the update by running the version command
+  - `graphman version`

+#### Uninstall the graphman client
+- starting from 1.3.* releases, client should be uninstalled using npm.
+  - npm uninstall @layer7/graphman --global
+- in particular to the 1.3.00 release, cd to the home directory and run the npm-uninstall command.
+  - npm uninstall @layer7/graphman
+- remove the client's home directory path from the PATH environment variable
+- delete the client's home directory itself

 #### Install the graphman client using the git release distributions
 Download one of the released [Graphman client distributions](https://github.com/Layer7-Community/graphman-client/releases), and follow the below steps to install the client: